 Radiation can affect your teeth, which could worsen any existing dental problems.
 Depending on the radiation plan and the condition of your teeth, some or all of your teeth may need to be removed before starting treatment.

 Radiation aimed at the head and neck might damage the salivary glands, leading to dry mouth that does not improve with time.
 In addition to discomfort and problems swallowing, a dry mouth can lead to tooth decay.
-People with dry mouth after radiation must pay close attention to their oral health.
+People treated with radiation to the neck and throat must pay close attention to their oral health.

 When radiation is used as the main treatment for cancer of the larynx, it could very rarely lead to breakdown of the cartilage in the throat.
 If this occurs, the patient may need to be treated with a tracheostomy or laryngectomy.

 For more information about radiation therapy, see the “Radiation Therapy” section of our website, or our document Understanding Radiation Therapy: A Guide for Patients and Families.